 There are two types of ischemic stroke caused by blood clots, narrowing of blood vessels to the brain caused by atherosclerosis or other particles.
-Atherothrombotic stroke is the most common stroke.
+The first type is called atherothrombotic stroke is the most common stroke.
 It occurs when a blood clot forms on a atherosclerotic plaque within a blood vessel in the brain and blocks blood flow to that part of the brain.

-Cerebral embolism occurs when a wandering clot or some other particle, called an embolus, is carried by the bloodstream until it lodges in an artery leading to or in the brain and blocks the flow of blood.
+The second type is called cerebral embolism occurs when a wandering clot or some other particle, called an embolus, is carried by the bloodstream until it lodges in an artery leading to or in the brain and blocks the flow of blood.
 The embolism could be due to a piece of clot or plaque that broke off from an atherosclerotic plaque.
-However, most embolic strokes are due to blood clots that form during atrial fibrillation and enter the bloodstream
+However, most embolic strokes are due to blood clots that form in persons with atrial fibrillation and enter the bloodstream.